oracle/weblogic-kubernetes-operator/documentation/staging/content/introduction/architecture.md

   * There is no limit on the number of domains or namespaces that an operator can manage.
   * If the Elastic Stack integration option is configured to monitor the operator, then a Logstash container will also be created in the operator’s pod.
-* WebLogic domain resources deployed into various namespaces.
+* WebLogic domain and cluster resources deployed into various namespaces.
   * There can be more than one domain in a namespace, if desired.
   * Every domain resource must be configured with a [domain unique identifier](#domain-uid).
+  * Cluster resources are only active when they are referenced by a domain resource.
+  * Each cluster resource must be referenced by at most one domain resource.
+  * While a cluster resource configures a particular WebLogic cluster, it is not required that every WebLogic cluster be associated with a cluster resource.
+If there is no cluster resource then the WebLogic cluster will inherit the default configuration from the domain resource.
 * Customers are responsible for load balancer configuration, which will typically be in the same namespace with domains or in a shared namespace.
 * Customers are responsible for Elasticsearch and Kibana deployments that may be used to monitor WebLogic server and pod logs.

-### Domain UID
+## Domain UID

 Every domain resource must be configured with a domain unique identifier which is a string and may also be called a `Domain UID`,